sbb-design-systems/lyne-components/src/components/sbb-action-group/readme.md

 </sbb-action-group>
 ```

-the values for `align-group` and `align-self` for the various allocations are as follows.
+The values for `align-group` and `align-self` for the various allocations are as follows:

 ### Horizontal